balderdashy/sails-docs/reference/websockets/resourceful-pubsub/watch.md

 *Note*: `watch` will only work when the request is made over a socket connection (e.g. using `socket.get`), *not* over an http connection (e.g. using `jquery.get`).

 ### Blueprints and .watch()
-> By default, the blueprint `find` and `findOne` actions will *not* call `.watch()` on the model class.
-This behavior can be changed for all models by setting the `sails.config.blueprints.autoWatch` to `true`, or for a specific model by setting `autoWatch` to true in the model's class file.
+> By default, the blueprint `find` and `findOne` actions will call `.watch()` on the model class.
+This behavior can be changed for all models by setting the `sails.config.blueprints.autoWatch` to `false`, or for a specific model by setting `autoWatch` to `false` in the model's class file.

 <docmeta name="uniqueID" value="watch67265">